softprops/hiroko/README.md

 Grab your [api key](https://dashboard.heroku.com/account).

-Hiroko provides a request builder interface that wraps [dispatch][dispatch] requests so everything in your dispatch toolbox should just work with Hiroko.
+Hiroko provides a request builder interface that wraps [dispatch][dispatch] requests so everything in your dispatch toolbox should "just work" with Hiroko.

 The dispatch [Json4s][json4s] interface will already be on your classpath but you are free to use any dispatch handler to handle api responses.